Understanding Career Planning

 Choosing the right career for your child is about guiding them to discover what excites and motivates them.
 With the right support, they can find a fulfilling path.
 Here's how you can help them identify the right career.

-1. Identify your Child’s Interest
+Identify your Child’s Interest

 Have open conversations about your child's hobbies, likes, and dislikes.
 Discuss how these interests could evolve into careers, even unconventional ones, fostering early career planning with confidence and enthusiasm.

-2. Consulting Their Teacher for Better Insights
+Consulting Their Teacher for Better Insights

 Teachers spend a significant amount of time with students and often notice their strengths, interests, and areas where they excel.
 Talking to their teachers or school counsellors can provide valuable perspectives on your child’s talents and preferences, helping you understand them better.
 [1]

-3. Set Goals and Explore Career Options
+Set Goals and Explore Career Options

 Once a career is chosen, break it into primary and secondary goals.
 For instance, for chartered accountancy, the primary goal could be joining a top firm, and the secondary goal, passing exams.
 Encourage research, networking, and hands-on experience.

-When Should My Child Begin Career Planning
+When Should You Begin Career Planning For Your Child?

 Steps to Help Your Child Choose the Right Career